International Intensive English Programs

 You have big plans for your future, and a good place to start is improving your language skills.
 We've been helping students from all over the world for more than 40 years!

-The Intensive English Program (IEP) at Southeast Missouri State University offers high-quality English language instruction to students all around the world.
-With highly qualified instructors, affordable tuition rates, and multiple learning platforms, IEP has something for anyone.
+The Intensive English Program (IEP) at Southeast Missouri State University offers high-quality English language instruction with expert teachers, affordable tuition, cultural programs, and 1-1 advising.

 Programs Available